 Broadcast and Content Reform Package

-The Government will introduce a comprehensive package of reforms that will support Australia's broadcast sector.
+The Government is putting a comprehensive package of reforms into place that will support Australia's broadcast sector.

 This will reduce the exposure of children to gambling advertising and ensure the creation of high quality Australian and children’s content.

-The Government has announced a comprehensive package of reforms that will improve the sustainability of Australia's free-to-air broadcasting sector, protect children from exposure to gambling advertising and support the creation of high quality Australian content.
+The Government's comprehensive package of reforms will improve the sustainability of Australia's free-to-air broadcasting sector, protect children from exposure to gambling advertising and support the creation of high quality Australian content.
 Other elements of the package include adjustments to the anti-siphoning regime, abolition of outdated media ownership rules and providing funding to support under-represented sports on pay TV.

-The Government has developed a reform package that acknowledges the growing commercial pressure on Australia's free-to-air broadcasters and also their important role in providing Australian content that both informs and reflects Australian cultural life.
+The Government's reform package acknowledges the growing commercial pressure on Australia's free-to-air broadcasters and also their important role in providing Australian content that both informs and reflects Australian cultural life.

-To assist broadcasters to compete in the modern media environment, the Government will abolish broadcasting licence fees and introduce a price for the use of broadcast spectrum that more accurately reflects its use.
+To assist broadcasters to compete in the modern media environment, the Government is abolishing broadcasting licence fees and introducing a price for the use of broadcast spectrum that more accurately reflects its use.
 Spectrum is essential to a digitally networked economy and a major contributor to Australia's economic and social wellbeing.
 It is critical infrastructure enabling production for industrial, commercial, educational and other social services.
 The move to a spectrum price for broadcasters recognises the value of this important resource.

-The package also includes further restrictions on gambling advertising and promotions during live sports programs to reduce the exposure of children to gambling.
-The new restrictions will prohibit all gambling promotions from five minutes before the scheduled start of play in all live sports broadcasts to five minutes after the conclusion of play or to 8:30 pm.
-Importantly, the restrictions will apply to commercial television, commercial radio, subscription television, the Special Broadcasting Service, online services, including ‘catch up’ services, and live online streaming that are aimed at Australian audiences.
+The package will also further restrict gambling advertising and promotions during live sports programs to reduce the exposure of children to gambling.
+The restrictions will prohibit all gambling promotions from five minutes before the scheduled start of play in all live sports broadcasts to five minutes after the conclusion of play or to 8:30pm.
+Importantly, the restrictions will apply to commercial television and radio, subscription television and radio, the Special Broadcasting Service, and online platforms that are aimed at Australian audiences.

-The new restrictions will establish a clear and practical 'safe zone’ on any platform for children watching or listening to sport, which will be straightforward for parents and carers to observe.
-The Government’s intention is that the reforms will be given effect via changes to the various broadcast industry Codes of Practice.
+A clear and practical 'safe zone' is also being established on any platform for children watching or listening to sport, which is straightforward for parents and carers to observe.
+The reforms will be given effect via changes to the various broadcast industry Codes of Practice.